-The Trust uses foreign currency forward contracts to mitigate the risk from movements in foreign exchange rates by hedging the underlying trust's exposure to assets and liabilities denominated in currencies other than the Australian dollar.
+The Trust uses foreign currency forward contracts to mitigate the risk from movements in foreign exchange rates by hedging the indirect exposure to assets and liabilities held by underlying unit trust denominated in currencies other than the Australian dollar.
 Details related to hedge accounting are disclosed in note 3(f).